Checking multi-state models

 data phi psiAB T_obs boot_mean gof_p

 The parameter estimates give no warning.
 Both fits return survival near 0.8 and transitions in a believable range; read on their own they look fine.
 The goodness-of-fit test tells them apart.
-On the Markov data the observed reversal rate of 0.336 sits close to its bootstrap mean of 0.299, giving a p-value of 0.155: no evidence of misfit.
-On the memory data the observed reversal rate of 0.556 lies far above the bootstrap mean of 0.344, and no bootstrap sample reaches it, giving a p-value below 0.005: clear misfit.
+On the Markov data the observed reversal rate of 0.336 sits close to its bootstrap mean of 0.299, giving a p-value of 0.159: no evidence of misfit.
+On the memory data the observed reversal rate of 0.556 lies far above the bootstrap mean of 0.344, and no bootstrap sample reaches it, giving the smallest p-value 200 replicates can produce, 0.005: clear misfit.

 bd <- rbind(